 They are just as comfortable playing the role of family pet as they are working in the field.
 In fact, labs are the most popular breed in the world, according to the AKC.

-Labs have medium-length hair, which comes in three different colors – black, yellow and chocolate.
+Labs have medium-length hair, which comes in three different colors – black, yellow and chocolate (even silver).
 They generally weigh between 40 and 90 pounds, with males often reaching larger sizes than females; however, occasional individuals reach 100 pounds or more.

 Close relatives of Labrador retrievers, flat-coated retrievers are somewhat smaller and more thinly built than labs, and they have a longer, silkier coat.
 Unlike the curly haired retriever (discussed below), the fur of flat-coated retrievers is relaxed and lies flat (although some have slightly wavy hair).